ulmerkott/Pi-Somfy/README.md

 And you are done!
 As mentioned above, I got step 3 wrong the first time round.
 One of the pins was not properly connected and I was lucky I ordered spare emitters and oscillators

-Now the last step is to connect you adjusted RF transmitter to your Raspberry Pi.
+Now the last step is to connect your adjusted RF transmitter to your Raspberry Pi.
 Use the following diagram to help you connect it

 ![Diagram](documentation/Wiring%20Diagram.png)